Kingdom of Marwar: As a Mughal state

 In 1583, Akbar formally recognized Chandrasen's rival brother Udai Singh as the ruler of Marwar as a Mughal state.
 This new ruler of Marwar recognized Akbar's supremacy readily as he was under him since 1570.
 Udai also contributed to Akbar's imperial force in the invasions of Sirohi.
 A matrimonial alliance was established between Mughals and Marwar in 1586 when Udai Singh's daughter Manvati bai was married to Jahangir.
 In 1592, Akbar tasked Udai to take care of the administrative affairs of his capital Lahore while he led conquest in Kashmir.
 Udai Singh died in Lahore in 1595.

 Udai was succeeded by his son Sur Singh in 1595.
 Because of his military abilities, he was given the title Sawai Raja.
 In 1596, he was also given the control of Gujarat.
 In 1599, he was sent to assist Daniyal Mirza in the conquest of the Deccan for Emperor Akbar.
 In 1604 on the request of Daniyal Mirza, he was allowed to return to Jodhpur and was granted Jaitaran and western half of Merta pargana.
 During Udai and his son Sur's rule, their pradhan (prima minister) Govind Das Bhati reformed the Marwari administrative system and made it similar to the Mughal system.
-In 1613, he was deputed by the Mughal emperor along with Prince Khurram to undertake the expedition of Mewar.
+In 1613, he was deputed by the Mughal emperor along with Prince Khurram (son of Manvati Bai) to undertake the expedition of Mewar.
 Sur Singh died in 1619 and was succeeded by his son Gaj Singh.

 The Mughal emperor was impressed by the military capabilities of Gaj Singh and Gaj helped the Mughal empire subdue Malik Ambar, Nizam ul Mulk and Khan i Jahan Lodhi.
 Gaj also helped Jahangir quell the rebellion led by his rebellious son Prince Khurram who would later become Shah Jahan.
 He died in 1638 and the throne passed to his second son, Jaswant.

 Jaswant was just 12 years old when he ascended to the throne and his decisions were heavily influenced by Shah Jahan.
 Jaswant accompanied Shah Jahan and his son Aurangzeb on many of his expeditions.
 He was able to get rid of the Bhatis of Jaisalmer in 1650.